ZeroDragon/mp3tagger/readme.md

 > You don't have to be very specific into your search.

-If that is not the right song, just answer "n" and the process will be terminated to try again.
+You'll see a list of 5 songs that matched your request, just select the number of the result you want (or ctrl+c to cancel)

 ![screen1](./0001.png)